 Self-explicated conjoint analysis offers a simple but surprisingly robust approach that is easy to implement and does not require the development of full-profile concepts.
 Self-explicated conjoint analysis is a hybrid approach that focuses on the evaluation of various attributes of a product.
 This conjoint analysis model asks explicitly about the preference for each feature level rather than the preference for a bundle of features.

 Although the approach is different, the outcome is still the same in that it produces high-quality estimates of preference utilities.

 - First, like ACA, factors and levels are presented to respondents for elimination if they are not acceptable in products under any condition

 - For each feature, the respondent selects the levels they most and least prefer

-- Next, the remaining levels of each feature are rated in relationship to the most preferred and least preferred levels
+- Next, the remaining levels of each feature are rated in relation to the most preferred and least preferred levels

 - Finally, we measure how important the overall feature is in their preference.
 The relative importance of the most preferred level of each attribute is measured using a constant sum scale (allocate 100 points between the most desirable levels of each attribute).

 - The attribute level desirability scores are then weighted by the attribute importance to provide utility values for each attribute level.